Rýmařov: Sights

 Houses with black roofs, both from the original slate or with newer roofing, are typical for Rýmařov and forms its characteristic panorama.

-The town hall is the landmark of the town square and the whole town.
+The town hall is the main landmark of the town square and the whole town.
 It is a large building with elements of Gothic, Renaissance, Baroque and Neoclassical styles.
 It was first documented in 1560 and probably dates from the early 15th century.
 It was damaged several times by fire and subsequently rebuilt.
 The last major reconstruction was in 1790–1808, when it acquired its present-day Neoclassical and Empire appearance.

-On the western part of Míru Square there is the Marian column from 1683.
+On the western part of the square Náměstí Míru there is the Marian column from 1683.
 It was erected at the expense of Maria Elisabeth Richtenstein in memory of the plague epidemic that struck Rýmařov in 1680.

 Janovice Castle was originally a late Gothic fortress, built in 1520–1530.
 It served as the seat of the owner of the estate.
 It was rebuilt into a Renaissance residence in 1586 and early Baroque alterations were made in 1663.
 In the 1840s, the castle was completely rebuilt in the late Baroque style.
 Today, the castle is partly used for cultural and social purposes.
 The rest of the castle is empty and unused.
 In 2018, it was purchased by the National Heritage Institute, which is planning its reconstruction.

 The Chapel of the Visitation of the Virgin Mary is an important Baroque building from 1711–1715.
 It contains frescoes by Ferdinand Naboth and Johann Christoph Handke.
 In the foreground of the chapel is the statue of Our Lady of Victory from 1774 and a folk sculpture of the crucifixion from 1812.

 The Church of Saint Michael is originally a Gothic building.
 Its existence is proven already in the first half of the 14th century.
 After the fire in 1609 it was reconstructed in the Renaissance style.
 The original gothic tower was equipped with a wooden porch and a helmet with four turrets in the corners, the slender gothic windows were partly walled up.
 After the fire in 1790, a reconstruction took place during which Neoclassical and Neorenaissance elements were added.
 The alterations were not completed until 1818 by restoring the church tower to its present appearance.
 The interior of the church is decorated with paintings of Johann Christoph Handke.

 The rectory is a valuable Renaissance building from the 16th century.
 It originally served as a mining office.

 Museums

 The Town Museum is an institution with collections tracing the history of the region from the earliest prehistoric settlements to the first half of the 20th century.
 It was founded in 1901 by a local businessman and then mayor of the town, Wilhelm Ludwig.
 The place offers exhibitions on the development of mining, textile industry, and regional geology.

-There is an outdoor exposition of the Town Museum in the place of the protected archeological locality Hrádek, where a fortress was located in the 14th century.
+There is an outdoor exposition of the Town Museum in the place of the protected archaeological locality Hrádek, where a fortress was located in the 14th century.

 The Museum of Tourist Stamps is a freely accessible exposition of the stamps.